c-frame/aframewiki/en/pages/multiuser.md

 Can do anything, but has a reputation for being tricky to get working the way you want it.

+Supports multiple instances of a room configuration.
+Room system not updated to latest version.

 ### [Hubs](https://hubsfoundation.org/)

 A complete shared virtual world implementation, with good support for personal computer and mobile users.